Named Data Networking (NDN) is a potential future Internet architecture designed as a distribution network.

 NDN Forwarding Daemon (NFD), a core component of the architecture, serves as a software router and runs both on network routers as well as on end hosts to communicate with routers.

 NDN Platform has new version releases periodically, and binary packages are provided with each platform release.

-However, the developement of NDN software, including NFD, happens much faster than platform releases.
+However, the development of NDN software, including NFD, happens much faster than platform releases.

 If one wants to run bleeding edge software, those packages must be built from source code available on GitHub.

 As a geeky low end box user, I'm thinking: can I run NDN platform on a Linux box with a small amount of memory?

 The box I'm talking about is an OpenVZ container from LowEndSpirit UK location, with only 128MB memory and no swap space.